Ryan Model 147: Ryan Model 147S Buffalo Hunter

 The fourth production variant of the Model 147S family was the Model 147SC, which featured an improved Doppler radar navigation system with digital controls for greater flight accuracy.
 Initial operational flight of the Model 147SC Buffalo Hunter (its program codename as known to USAF crews) was in January 1969.
 Of the hundreds of Model 147S drones procured by the Air Force most were Model 147SCs, which would eventually fly almost half the total number of Lightning Bug missions.

 A modified version, the Model 147SC/TV, was introduced in the spring of 1972.
 This featured a TV camera that relayed imagery to the DC-130 drone controller aircraft.

 The low altitude-optimized 147S series continued to be developed even as the war drew to a close.
 The Model 147SD (AQM-34M) which saw service in 1972 and later featured external underwing tanks for extended range, a substantially more accurate navigation system, and a new cooling system to deal with tropical environmental conditions.
 The SD was externally similar to its SC predecessor with a slightly different nose shape and systems package; 87 of the Model 147SD were built under the Air Force's Compass Bin and Buffalo Hunter programs.
 Some 147SDs were converted to the Model 147SDL which featured a navigation system that obtained position information from the LORAN radio location network, providing the drone with greater accuracy.
-One Model 147SD served as a testbed for the USAF's Compass Robin program, which aimed to develop expendable radio frequency sensors that could be covertly ejected from RPVs or drones in areas defended by Soviet SA-2 Fan Song radars and thus provide the capability to collect electronic intelligence information.
+One Model 147SD served as a testbed for the USAF's Compass Robin program, which aimed to develop expendable radio frequency sensors that could be covertly ejected from RPVs or drones in areas defended by Soviet S-75 Dvina SNR-75 radars and thus provide the capability to collect electronic intelligence information.